Members, please read the below before booking a tee time

 As Brucie would say “Nice 2 metre, 2 metre nice”

-The clubhouse will be closed.
-Access to use the toilets will not be available and the on-course toilets will also be closed.
+The clubhouse will remain closed.
+It will not be possible to use the clubhouse toilets and the on-course toilets will also be closed.

-The Pro Shop staff will be available for advice and coaching.
+The Pro Shop staff remain available for advice and coaching.
 Members are asked to queue at the shop doorway and most queries will be resolved at the door.
 More guidance on using the pro-shop will be circulated when permission has been given to reopen the facility.

 Buggies, trolleys and batteries are available for hire with safe sanitising practices guaranteed.